rigetti/forest-benchmarking/docs/superoperator_representations.rst

 Matrix operations on Bipartite matrices: Reshuffling, SWAP, and tranposition
 ----------------------------------------------------------------------------

-This section is based on the Wood et al. presentation in [GRAPTN].
+This section is based on the Wood et al. presentation in [GRAPTN]_.

 As motivation for this section consider the Kraus representation theorem.
 It shows that a quantum channel can be represented as a partial trace over a unitary operation on a larger Hilbert space.
 Actually the unitary is on a bipartite Hilbert space.

-When representing quantum channels one insight is used may times.
+When representing quantum channels one insight is used many times.

 Consider two Hilbert spaces :math:`\mathbb H_A` and :math:`\mathbb H_B`
 with dimensions :math:`d_A` and :math:`d_B` respectively.
 An abstract